I’ve been reflecting on the feeling in recovery of having two versions of myself…

 These moments cause hurt and you learn to stop seeking or hoping for help as the pain when it withdraws becomes too much.

 Now that I am working harder than ever at recovery, I feel more vulnerable and afraid than I have ever felt.

 Despite being a grown woman, I need to keep my inner child to the forefront, not bury her behind the eating disorder but that in itself is terrifying.

 Seeking support from myself or others is frightening as what if that help again withdraws?

 All I can do now is let myself be vulnerable – despite confusion & pain.

-Trust this process, trust myself not to let the ED win again & trust that others might stay true to helping when I need it.
+Trust this process, trust myself not to let the eating disorder win again and trust that others might stay true to helping when I need it.